bloodstiller/bloodstiller.com/content/Walkthroughs/Escape-box.md

 -   **I try and run** `secretsdump.py`:
     -   {{< figure src="/ox-hugo/2024-10-04-205950_.png" >}}
-    -   ~~Note~~: This may seem weird to do now, however I have had success retriveing creds this way and moving laterally.
+    -   +Note+: This may seem weird to do now, however I have had success retriveing creds this way and moving laterally.

 -   **Running** `LaZagne.exe`:
     -   We get nothing, will have to try harder&#x2026;offsec is that you?